sstsimulator/sst-macro/docs/manual/manual.md

-There are only a few basic command-line arguments you'll ever need to use with SST-macro, listed below
+There are few common command-line arguments with SST-macro, listed below

 -   -h/--help: Print some typical help info